adambhun/SonarQube_compose/README.md

 * Stop and remove everything

 	`docker-compose down`
 * Start scanning - from this folder.
-Excluded xmls from every folder to provide an example.
+Excluded xmls from every folder to provide an example. "sonar.sources" is the name of the folder that should contain the files to analyze

 <!-- TODO: volume -->
 ```